heagma/core-infra/README.md

 ## What is it for?
 This repo contains the core-infra example of infrastructure created using the Go programming language together with Pulumi IaC.
-It creates resources that are needed to have the bare minimum to deploy quickly (day 1) some initial services.
+It creates resources that are needed to have the bare minimum to deploy (day 1) some initial services very quick.

-A day 2 operation is to add some more resources/services as per required on the business logic and those should live in a different repository.
+A day 2 operation is just a matter of extending the core-infra and adding some more resources/services as per required on the business logic.
+Those new services should live in different repositories.
-Those new deployments can be a new S3 bucket , a new Lambda function or even new services running on EKS but that needs to interact with some other AWS resources.

 ## What is a bare minimum ?
 For different companies the bare minimum is most likely completely different, but many times, specially for companies just starting up in the cloud, an initial setup will require some minimum resources as follow: